Isosurfaces with space group symmetry

 julia> flat′ = primitivize(flat, cntr) # Fourier lattice in basis of Rs′

-julia> using PyPlot
+julia> using GLMakie

 julia> plot(flat′, Rs′)